-There is a possibility to get an exemption from serving in the IDF on religious grounds.
+There is a possibility for women to receive an exemption from serving in the IDF, on religious grounds.
 One can start the process of getting a Ptor (exemption – פטור) before or after receiving their Tzav Rishon (first notice – צו ראשון).

 In order to get a Ptor (exemption) from the army for religious reasons, you must:

 - Go to the Rabbanut.
 For a listing of Rabbanut offices throughout the country, click here.
-There is a 57 NIS processing fee (the Rabbanut does not accept cash, only Israeli credit/debit cards).
+There is a 56 NIS processing fee (the Rabbanut does not accept cash, only Israeli credit/debit cards).
 While the Rabbanut offices open at 8:30am, you may not be seen until after 9.
 The offices are usually open until 1:30pm.

 - State to the Rabbanut that you don’t want to go to the army for religious reasons.
-Some girls are asked to meet with a Rabbi who might pose questions to see “if they are religious”; others are able to obtain the Hatzharah (declaration) without further questioning.
+Some girls are asked to meet with a Rabbi who might pose questions to see “if you are religious”; others are able to obtain the Hatzharah (declaration) without further questioning.
 Be sure to dress and act appropriately when in the Rabbanut.

-- Once you have the Hatzharah you have to take it to the Lishkat Hagiyus (IDF Recruitement Center) and hand it in.
-Handing in the Hatzharah only takes a few minutes, but receiving the Ptor from the Army can take around two months.
+- Once you have the Hatzharah you have to take it to the Lishkat Hagiyus (IDF Recruitment Center) and hand it in.
+Handing in the Hatzharah only takes a few minutes, but receiving the Ptor from the Army can take two to three months.

-For Lone Benot Sherut who will be arriving in Israel close to the start date of their service: there is an expedited process which should take one week from the time the Hatzharah is handed into the Lishkat Hagiyus.
-See the process for Lone Benot Sherut below.
+For Lone Benot Sherut who will be arriving in Israel in the summer, close to the start date of their service: there is an expedited process that should take up to two weeks from the time the Hatzharah is handed into the Lishkat Hagiyus.
+See the process for Lone Benot Sherut, detailed below.

 - When you receive your Ptor in the mail, make sure you hold on to it since without it you will not be able to do Sherut Leumi.
 (If you lose it you can call up Lishkat Hagiyus and they will send you another one.)